top of page

 How much is the pocket money/salary for au pairs?

-According to the instructions of the Federal Employment Agency, the pocket money for au pairs is 280 euros net per month.
+According to the Federal Employment Agency’s guidelines, the pocket money for au pairs is 280 euros net per month.

 Do au pairs have holidays?

 Yes, au pairs also have vacation time.
-If the au pair is employed for 12 months, they are entitled to a full month of vacation.
+If they have been employed for 12 months, they are entitled to a full month of vacation.
 Family leave does not count as vacation time for the au pair if the au pair continues to perform family responsibilities during this time.

 How long can an au pair be employed?